professorcode1/Computer-Graphics-Project/README.md

 <img alt="preview" src="ScreenShots/Game.png" >

+The terrain is generated using Perlin Noise (kind of) and using 3 D perlin noise is used to generate dynamic flow field that change with time.

 To use, git pull this project.
-In the project folder download and put the glm source code folder as well.
-Then use the make command.
+Install glfw on your system.
+After that download glm from github and place the glm library in the /usr/include directory.
+Install make and just use the make command .
+It won't run on windows (sorry :|).
+A lot of files have their linux names in the source(such as shader file names)

+<br><br>
+Thanks to Yan Chernikov for their amazing OpenGL Series Thanks to Niels Lohmann for the [JSON C++ Library](https://github.com/nlohmann/json) Thanks to Ryo Suzuki for their C++ [Perlin Noise](https://github.com/Reputeless/PerlinNoise) Thanks to Ashima Arts for their glsl implementations of [noises](https://github.com/ashima/webgl-noise)

+<br><br>
 Credits for the assets
 Airplane by Poly by Google [CC-BY] (https://creativecommons.org/licenses/by/3.0/) via Poly Pizza (https://poly.pizza/m/8VysVKMXN2J)